November 29, I made my third visit to Hair IB to get a Japanese straightening touch-up. Again, the experience had its pros and cons,

 - I don’t know why the salon receptionist kept saying “we only do JHS touch up” when that was exactly what I was asking for in my first post.
 I never said I wanted my previously treated hair to be reprocessed, I said the exact opposite.
 I guess it was the “It’s purpose is to hinder the JHS from penetrating the ends during the rinse” that they didn’t understand.
 The salon knows full well though that when they rinse the JHS solution off the roots during a touch up that it inevitably penetrates the ends (since they don’t use protection cream).
 I know, because they are careful to tell their clients that before they get a JHS service.
 So I blame them not understanding what I mean on the language barrier.

 - I had used the term sodium hydroxide relaxed to describe my hair the other two visits, and never was told the salon had no idea what that was.
 I don’t think the salon is used to having customers that are hair knowledgeable.
 There are not ‘thousands of different kinds of relaxers,’ that's a complete exaggeration.
 I’m not even sure if there are thousands of brands of relaxers.
 There are 4 main types of relaxers.
-So those of you who are sodium hydroxide relaxed and want to take the risk of transitioning to Japanese straightening, this is not the salon to do it.

 4 comments: